 In May 1863, John Jarrette, Cole Younger, and other minor guerrilla leaders united their gangs with Quantrill’s command.
-In May 1863, Dick Yeager left Missouri on the Santa Fe Trail, crossed over into Kansas, and on May 4th encamped near Council Grove.
+In May 1863, Dick Yeager left Missouri on the Santa Fe Trail, crossed over into Kansas, and on May 4, encamped near Council Grove.
 That night he raided the little village of Diamond Springs, where he killed one man and wounded a woman.

-Seven miles farther down the road, Yeager’s men shot and seriously wounded David Hubbard, before passing through Baldwin City and Black Jack, where they robbed the stage, and then returned to Missouri, via Gardner, Kansas.
+Seven miles farther down the road, Yeager’s men shot and seriously wounded David Hubbard before passing through Baldwin City and Black Jack, where they robbed the stage, and then returned to Missouri via Gardner, Kansas.

 The next event was the worst atrocity committed by the Missouri guerillas.
-On August 21, 1863, William Quantrill led some 300 men in the Lawrence Massacre, which targeted Lawrence due to the town’s long support of abolition and its reputation as a center for the Jayhawkers.
+On August 21, 1863, William Quantrill led some 300 men in the Lawrence Massacre, which targeted Lawrence due to its long support of abolition and reputation as a center for the Jayhawkers.
 By the time Quantrill’s men rode out of town, more than a quarter of the buildings had been burned to the ground, the banks and stores looted, and some 185-200 men were dead.

 Just after the raid on Lawrence, Quantrill passed through the old town of Brooklyn, where he did some damage, and on October 6, 1863, his men ruthlessly massacred some Federal troops in the Baxter Springs Massacre.
 Other depredations by guerrillas were in the vicinity of Mine Creek, where several settlers were driven from their homes and at the towns of Potosi and Spring Hill.